 Spending Quality Family Time Together

 Any time spent together is good, but the most effective time together is meaningful time.
-This means time without distractions, like TV, and taking part in an activity that more than one person will enjoy; it includes sincere conversations and genuine praise.
+This means time without distractions like TV and taking part in activities that more than one person will enjoy.
+It also includes sincere conversations and genuine praise.

-Here are some tips to establishing a fun, frequent and meaningful family time routine:
+Here are some tips for establishing a fun, frequent and meaningful family time routine:

-- Set aside one day a week when the whole family decides on something special to do together.
+Set aside one day a week when the whole family does something special together.

-- Be open to your children's feelings by talking about both the happy and sad events in your lives.
+Encourage your children to share and express their feelings and to talk about both the happy and sad events in their lives.

-- Establish new traditions with your kids.
-They don't have to be elaborate, and they can fit into your already established weekly routine, such as mealtimes, bedtime or weekend errands.
+Establish new traditions with your kids.
+They don't have to be elaborate, and can fit into your already established weekly routine, such as mealtimes, bedtime or weekend errands.